French CEOs to feel the pinch if Hollande wins

 And the breadth of the potential impact highlights the extent to which the country’s government still wields influence over France Inc.

-While a new French government would be free to slash CEO pay at companies in which it has majority stakes - like nuclear power plant builder Areva AREVA.PA and airports operator Aeroports de Paris (ADP.PA), as well as EDF - it could also strongly influence other companies where it has more than 25 percent.
+While a new French government would be free to slash CEO pay at companies in which it has majority stakes - like nuclear power plant builder Areva and airports operator Aeroports de Paris, as well as EDF - it could also strongly influence other companies where it has more than 25 percent.

-That means CEOs of companies ranging from GDF Suez GSZ.PA, in which the government has a 36 percent stake, to France Telecom FTE.PA, in which it holds 27 percent, could see their paychecks slashed if the Hollande proposal becomes law.
+That means CEOs of companies ranging from GDF Suez, in which the government has a 36 percent stake, to France Telecom, in which it holds 27 percent, could see their paychecks slashed if the Hollande proposal becomes law.

 GDF CEO Gerard Mestrallet was paid 3.3 million in 2011, including a 1.4 million base salary.
 France Telecom’s Stephane Richard made 1.6 million.